Independence and strong independence complexes of finite groups: When independent sets are strongly independent

 \begin{remark} Let $G$ be a finite group satisfying $\Sigma(G)=\tilde\Sigma(G)$.
 Thanks to \cref{thm:non-nilp}, the group $G$ is isomorphic to a semidirect product $P\rtimes_\varphi Q$ where $P$ is a $p$-group, $Q$ is a $q$-group, and the action $\varphi:Q\rightarrow\Aut(P)$ of $Q$ on $P$ is faithful.
 In particular, $Q$ can be viewed as a subgroup of $\Aut(P)$.
 Moreover, since the order of $Q$ is coprime to $p$, the canonical map $\Aut(P)\rightarrow\Aut(P/\Phi(P))$ induces an isomorphism of $Q$ with a subgroup $\overline{Q}$ of $\Aut(P/\Phi(P))$.
 If $\omega:\F_p^\times \rightarrow\Z_p^\times$ denotes the Teichm\"uller character and $P$ is abelian, we write $\chi:\F_p^\times \rightarrow\Aut(P)$ for the composition of $\omega$ with the map giving the $\Z_p$-module structure of $P$.
 Then condition \ref{it:main2c} can then be interpreted in the following way: \begin{itemize} \item the order of $Q$ divides $p-1$ and $\varphi(Q)\subseteq \chi(\F_p^\times)$; or \item the order of $Q$ does not divide $p-1$ and there exists a positive integer $n$ such that $P\cong C_{p^n}\times C_{p^n}$. \end{itemize} For $P$ abelian, in the first case $\varphi(Q)$ consists of automorphisms of the form $x\mapsto x^m$, where $m$ is an integer coprime to $p$.
 In the second case we still have that $|Q|=|\overline{Q}|$ divides $|\GL(2,p)|=p(p-1)^2(p+1)$. \end{remark}

-We dedicate the remaining part of the section to the proof of \cref{thm:non-nilp}.
 In the following result, which is \cite[Cor.~A.1]{AK14}, an \emph{$\F_p[Q]$-section} of a $p$-group $P$, acted upon by another group $Q$, is an $\F_p[Q]$-module $H/N$, where $N\leq H\leq P$ are $Q$-invariant subgroups such that $N$ is normal in $H$ and $N$ contains $\Phi(H)$.

 \begin{proposition} Let $G$ be a finite non-nilpotent group.
 The following are equivalent: \begin{enumerate}[label=$(\arabic*)$] \item $G$ has the basis property. \item $G=PQ$ where: \begin{enumerate}[label=$(\alph*)$] \item $P$ is a normal $p$-subgroup of $G$, where $p$ is a prime; \item $Q$ is a cyclic $q$-subgroup of $G$, where $q\neq p$ is a prime; \item if $\Tilde{Q}$ is a non-trivial subgroup of $Q$ and $S$ is an $\F_p[\tilde{Q}]$ section of $P$, then the action of $\tilde{Q}$ on $S$ is faithful and $S$ is isomorphic to a direct sum of isomorphic copies of one simple module. \end{enumerate} \end{enumerate} \end{proposition}